 Strategic Service Logistics Games with Customer-Induced Competition

-In many retail and service environments, randomly arriving customers can request service from multiple service providers while they choose the one that provides "quicker" or "better" service.
-This plays off the providers deliberately against each other, and they, in turn, strategically define their service regions to choose whether or not to respond to a certain customer.
+In many retail and service environments, randomly arriving customers can request service from multiple service providers and choose the one that can provide 'quicker'' or 'better'' service.
+Specifically, we consider Emergency Medical Services (EMS) in emerging economies, where these services are mostly still decentralized.
+Such customer behavior plays off the providers deliberately against each other; and they, in turn, strategically define their service regions to choose whether or not to respond to a certain customer.
 To the best of our knowledge, this setting, where customers pit service providers against each other dynamically and temporally, has not been studied before, and we present the first paper on this topic.

-We consider a simplified version of this problem with two service providers, each located at either endpoints of a line with one server each.
-Demand occurs according to a Poisson process at a location uniformly distributed on the line.
-The providers strategically determine their service regions to maximize their utility while taking into account the stochasticity and the associated opportunity costs.
-We thoroughly analyze this simplified model, which turns out to be quite complex with interesting and novel properties.
+We consider a simplified problem with two service providers, each located at either endpoint of a line with one server each.
+Demand occurs according to a temporally Poisson, spatially uniform, process.
+Providers' strategies involve choosing their service regions to maximize their utility taking into account the stochasticity and the associated opportunity costs.
+We analyze this simplified model, which turns out to be quite complex with interesting and novel properties.

 Keywords: Service Logistics Games, Symmetric Pure Nash Equilibrium, Uniqueness of Equilibrium, Price of Non-Cooperation